7 Benefits Covered by South Carolina Workers’ Compensation

 Because South Carolina abides by a “no fault” Workers’ Compensation system, fault is not a factor in your claim.
 That means that you are still eligible for benefits of Workers’ Compensation in South Carolina even if you are to blame for your accident.
 There are a few exceptions to this rule, though, such as workplace intoxication or intentional harm.

-• Medical treatment for work-related illness
+• Benefit #2: Medical treatment for work-related illness

 If you developed an illness caused by harmful substances or allergens at your workplace, you are covered under South Carolina Workers’ Compensation law.
 It is important to identify the type of substances you’re being exposed to – and to communicate this information to your Workers’ Compensation attorney here in Charleston, SC.